ibitato/DiffusionPromptDB/README.md

 - 📝 **Well Documented**: Comprehensive docstrings and examples
 - 🔄 **Version Control**: Git-ready with proper .gitignore
 - 🔐 **Account Management**: JWT auth with profile page, password rotation, and admin tooling
+- 📈 **Personalized Metrics**: “Only my prompts” preference automatically scopes Dashboard, Search, and Prompts to your own catalog

 ## NEW: Complete Catalogation System 🚀